Russians at War | |

 Russians at War is a 2024 Canadian and French documentary film, directed by cinematographer Anastasia Trofimova.[1][2]
 The film focuses on the perspective of Russian soldiers invading Ukraine during the ongoing Russian-Ukrainian war.

 The documentary had its world premiere for the film industry on September 4, 2024, and for the public on September 5, 2024 at the 81st Venice International Film Festival.
 The North American premiere for the film industry was on September 10, 2024 at the 2024 Toronto International Film Festival.
 The film was criticized as Russian propaganda,[3][4] while the Toronto festival organizers defended the film as being "anti-war".[5]
-Although public screenings were cancelled, with organizers blaming "significant threats", Toronto police were reported to be "not aware of any active threats".[6]
+The North American public premiere was planned for September 12.
+However, the premiere was postponed to September 17, with TIFF citing "significant threats" as reasons for the postponement.
+Toronto police were reported to be "not aware of any active threats".[6]

 Shot in a fly-on-the-wall cinéma vérité style, Russians at War follows documentarian Anastasia Trofimova as she spends months following Russian soldiers from their homes to the frontlines of occupied Ukraine, with many of her subjects revealing feelings of confusion and disillusionment with their government.[7]

-Trofimova embedded herself with the Russian battalion, as it makes its way across eastern Ukraine, getting a rare glimpse of an often ramshackle army in a regular state of disarray.[8]
+Trofimova embedded herself with a Russian battalion, as it makes its way across eastern Ukraine, getting a rare glimpse of an often ramshackle army in a regular state of disarray.[8]

 Deadline Hollywood's Melanie Goodfellow described the film depicting "botched military sorties; hiding, petrified in dug outs; shrapnel-shredded dead comrades being slung into trucks in body bags, and commanders in shell shock as they relive the day’s horrors.
 Any initial patriotic fervor dissipates, with the handful of subjects who survive to the end of the film questioning why they are there and expressing their lack of desire to fight, but suggesting they have no choice but to follow orders."[11]